spock/gemini-3-pro-aoc-2025/readme-for-humans.md

 The problem was still solved within 2 or at most 3 minutes.

 Day six part two had a 42-second thinking phase.
 The puzzle was still correctly solved within 2-3 minutes.
+Day seven part one required 2 minutes of thinking, part two needed 2'20".
+Scripts are now 80-100 lines, and have more comments.